BRL-CAD/bext/README.md

 # USE_* Options

 A complete ENABLE_ALL build of all components in this repository is a *very* large build, and developers not needing some subset of the components may wish to avoid paying the price of building *all* submodules.
 That is why the USE_* options are defined - ENABLE_ALL will only enable those submodules that indicate they are used by at least one active USE_* option.
-By default, USE_BRLCAD, USE_GDAL and USE_TCL are enabled as they collectively define the most common set of dependencies used by a standard BRL-CAD build.
+By default, USE_BRLCAD, USE_BRLCAD_EXTRA, USE_GDAL and USE_TCL are enabled as they collectively define the most common set of dependencies used by a standard BRL-CAD build.
 However, if a developer is building BRL-CAD without terrain support and without Tcl/Tk support, setting USE_GDAL and USE_TCL to OFF will skip compilation of those submodules.
 Available USE_* options are:

 * USE_BRLCAD - Core BRL-CAD dependencies always needed to build BRL-CAD successfully.
 * USE_BRLCAD_EXTRA - Optional BRL-CAD dependencies.